ivanshchitov/BM25/README.md

 How To Run
 ----------

-Simply run `$ python main.py` in the src folder to see help for using.
+Simply run `$ python main.py -h` in the src folder to see help for using.